 Literature for preschool children.
 Includes picture books, stories, poetry, and classic and current literature.
 Value of types of books, evaluating and choosing books, and ways to share books with young children.
 Prerequisite: Second year standing in early childhood education or consent of instructor.
-F

-ECE075 Music for Young Children 3 class hrs/wk, 3 cr.
+ECE075 Music for Young Children

 How to make music a pleasurable medium of expression.
 Why and how to provide music and movement activities for young children.
 The value of music for preschool children, simple music theory and terminology, roles of teachers, and use of spontaneous and planned activities.
-Lab fee, \$5.
-W
+Class fee, \$5.W